 A grass lawn also gets compacted soil, especially if people walk on it.
 If you see patches of moss or signs of decline, we would advise aerating the lawn; this allows water and air to reach the root zone faster, resulting in new growth and increased root development.
 However, this is usually best done in the fall.
 Plan to rent a lawn aerator at your local home improvement store.
 If you aerate in the spring, it is important to core aerate before the soil temperature reaches about 55 degrees F. As it warms, you’re simply making room for, and inviting, aggressive weed seeds to find a home.

-A lawn with slightly longer grass length is also more drought-tolerant, shading the soil and keep it cooler, preventing it from drying out quickly.
-Growing grass uses a lot of resources, especially water.
-The EPA estimates about 9 billion gallons a day goes to landscape irrigation!
-A healthier lawn needs less pesticides, herbicides and fertilizer which saves you time and money but also will benefit the environment.
+Keeping your grass at a slightly longer length can enhance its ability to withstand drought conditions by shading the soil and preventing it from drying out too quickly.
+Growing grass requires a significant amount of resources, particularly water.
+In fact, the EPA estimates that landscape irrigation accounts for approximately 9 billion gallons of water usage per day.
+By cultivating a healthier lawn that requires less pesticides, herbicides, and fertilizer, you can not only save time and money but also benefit the environment.

-Any branches or stems that are dead, dying, diseased, or broken should be pruned.
-This can be done at any time of year—and the sooner, the better.
-At the very least, prune branches or stems before the plant produces new growth in spring so that it doesn’t waste energy on damaged areas.
-Removing dead or dying branches will not only help to prevent the spread of disease to other parts of the plant, but it will also help the tree or shrub to focus on producing new, healthy growth.
+It's essential to prune any branches or stems that are dead, dying, diseased, or broken, regardless of the time of year.
+It's best to do so as soon as possible to prevent the plant from wasting energy on damaged areas.
+Pruning before the plant produces new growth in the spring is particularly crucial.
+Eliminating dead or dying branches not only prevents the spread of disease to other parts of the plant but also allows the tree or shrub to concentrate on producing fresh and healthy growth.

 When pruning shrubs, try to maintain the natural shape of the plants by removing individual branches.
 Using loppers or hand pruners, remove dead, damaged, crossing, and crowded branches back to the base of the plant.
 Avoid shearing flowering shrubs with hedge shears.